 I said, ‘O Messenger of Allah, which mosque was built first on Earth?’
 He said, ‘Al-Masjid Al-Haram (in Makkah).’
 I asked, ‘Then which one?’
 He replied, ‘The mosque of Al-Aqsa (in Jerusalem).’
 I asked, ‘What was the period between them?’
 He said, ‘Forty years.’”

-3. The Qibli Masjid Was Once Twice Its Size
+3. The Qibli Musallah Was Once Twice Its Size

 Masjid Al-Aqsa houses the oldest museum in Palestine, dating back nearly a century.
 This museum holds rare and priceless artifacts such as: